How Much Compensation For A Bus Accident Claim

 • You sustained harm as a result.

-All road users, including bus drivers, owe a duty of care to each other to use the roads in a manner that avoids causing harm to themselves and others.
+All road users, including bus drivers, owe one another a duty of care to use the roads in a manner that avoids causing harm to themselves and others.

-Additionally, they should adhere to the Road Traffic Act 1988 and the rules and regulations found within the Highway Code as part of their duty of care.
+Additionally, they should adhere to the Road Traffic Act 1988 and the regulations and rules found within the Highway Code as part of their duty of care.

 When making London bus accident claims, or any accident on a bus claim, you must have evidence to support your case.
 We’ll discuss this in the next few sections.